MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/configure-a-kms-host-computer-for-office.md

  ```
    Replace *ACTIVATIONID* with the Activation ID for your version of Office.
 The Activation ID for Office 2019 is 70512334-47B4-44DB-A233-BE5EA33B914C, and the 2016 Activation ID for Office 2016 is 98EBFE73-2084-4C97-932C-C0CD1643BEA7.

-   The result of this command is a 36-digit installation ID.
+   The result of running this command is a 36-digit installation ID.
 Paste the installation ID number into Notepad, and then break it up into six groups of six numbers.

 2. At the command line, run the following command: